 This raises the following problem:

-Port forwarding/port sharing and parental controls (child protection) can be configured only for network devices that are known to the FRITZ!Box.
-A network device is known to the FRITZ!Box when there is already an entry with the name, MAC address and IP address of the network device in the "Devices and Users" overview.
+Port sharing and parental controls can be configured only for network devices that are known to the FRITZ!Box.
+A network device is known to the FRITZ!Box when the overview already shows an entry with the name, MAC address and IP address of the network device.

 With the "Add Device" button you can register network devices with the FRITZ!Box with their name, MAC address and IP address.